jp-ryuji/go-arch-patterns/docs/er-diagram.md

 - **SaaS Platform**: Multi-tenant architecture where each tenant is a separate car rental company
 - **Class Table Inheritance**: Renter is implemented using Class Table Inheritance pattern where Company and Individual are specialized types of Renter
-- **Many-to-Many Association**: Rental and Option entities are connected through the RentalOption entity, with a composite unique index applied to RentalID and OptionID to ensure that the same option cannot be attached to a rental more than once
+- **Many-to-Many Association**: Rental and Option entities are connected through the RentalOption entity, with a composite unique index applied to rental_id and option_id to ensure that the same option cannot be attached to a rental more than once

-> **Note**: For simplicity, common columns such as `ID`, `CreatedAt`, and `UpdatedAt` have been omitted from the diagram below.
+> **Note**: For simplicity, common columns such as `id`, `created_at`, and `updated_at` have been omitted from the diagram below.
 Additionally, the explicit associations with the Tenant entity have been removed, though in the actual implementation all entities are associated with a Tenant in a multi-tenant architecture.

 ```mermaid
 erDiagram